expel-io/gke-preemptible-nodes-tutorial/README.md

 ### Configure

 A common pattern at Expel is to drive Terraform configuration with a json file.
-We find that this allows us to abstract specific configuration for a workspace / environment out into top level configuration json files.
+We find that this allows us to abstract specific configuration for a workspace / environment out in a centralized way.
+This top level json file allows the objects to be consumed by things other than Terraform such as jsonnet (or anything else that supports ingesting json).
 The variables defined in the json must still be defined in the Terraform.
 These definitions can be found in `tf/variables.tf`

 Enter the `/tf` dir and create `inputs.auto.tfvars.json` from template file: